isw-kudos/kudos-docs/docs/boards/troubleshooting/aplus-auth.md

 ### Testing an oauth2 connections configuration

-This will test a Kudos Boards / Activities Plus oauth setup
+The steps below will test a Kudos Boards / Activities Plus oauth setup.

+> We will prepare a request in an api testing tool, then get a response code from connections and finally use that code in the prepared response to get an auth token.
+It is important to do in this order as the code is only valid for a minute.

+#### Block requests to boards

-#### Update WAS httpd.conf
+  Update WAS httpd.conf

   change ProxyPass and ProxyPassReverse entries to use a different (invalid) port number.